majaliju/sinatra-react-backend/README.md

 ## INTRODUCTION

 - Since the beginning of recorded history, humans have expressed an interest in music.
-The spectrum of musical appreciation can range from anthropologically significant to mere background noise while doing dishes.
+The spectrum of musical appreciation can range from anthropological significance all the way to mere background noise while doing dishes.
 Nonetheless, all lovers of music have a preference towards certain types.
 These are often call, at least in the Western World, our "favorite songs."